VTrelat/BasicCompiler/README.md

 The compiler produces ASM code that needs to be compiled and linked using nasm and gcc (for example).
 The compiler works on MacOS and Linux systems.
 Windows has not been implemented.

-## Formating
+## Formatting

 An input file can be prettified with respect to the Lark grammar with the function `prettify` defined in `compiler.py`.
-When compiling a file, it is automatically formated.
+When compiling a file, it is automatically formatted.

 ## Using the compiler
 `./compiler.py [inputFile] [asmOutputFile]` or